hav4ik/hav4ik.github.io/articles/_posts/2021-11-25-consistency-in-deep-learning.md

 hidden: true
 ---

 Despite the promising results of Deep Learning methods, most of the existing approaches are based on [supervised learning][supervised-learning] formulation and, as a result, require vast quantities of corresponding ground truth data for training.
-Evidence has shown again and again that [Richard Sutton's "Bitter Lesson"][bitter-lesson] is correct &mdash; usually, the best way to improve your AI system's performance is to feed more data to it.
+According to [Richard Sutton's "Bitter Lesson"][bitter-lesson], the best performing AI system are the ones that can make use of more data.
 While it is relatively easy to collect a large amount of data, labeling that data is an enormously labor-expensive and time-consuming task.
+The amount of data we can collect grows exponentially faster than our ability to label them.
 Being able to leverage a vast amount of unlabeled data and learn in an unsupervised fashion is extremely important for AI projects.

 That is where **Consistency Constraints** come in.
 The idea behind this group of methods is quite elegant.
 Let's say you want to learn a mapping $$f \colon \mathcal{X} \to \mathcal{Y}$$ that minimizes some objective $$\mathcal{L}(f)$$ but you cannot optimize using this objective directly due to lack of labeled data.
 Instead, you enforce $$f$$ to be invariant under some manipulations of input data, thus reducing the space of possible mapping functions.
 The assumption here is that if $$f$$ satisfies your invariance constraints, it will also minimize $$\mathcal{L}(f)$$.